 In addition to attaining a state license, we recommend becoming certified by InterNACHI.
 Certified inspectors have access to free membership benefits, online training, free state-approved Continuing Education to renew your license, marketing and business services, and much more.
 To become an InterNACHI Certified Home Inspector and attain the Certified Professional Inspector CPI® designation, complete the home inspector certification requirements.
 The certification is free and online for members.

 Experience world-class inspection training and inspector events at the House of Horrors® in Weston, Florida.
-The InterNACHI® House of Horrors® is an entire house with 1,000 defects built under our roof.
+The InterNACHI® House of Horrors® in Florida is an entire house with 1,000 defects built under our roof at PRO-LAB's headquarters.
 Register for a free event, take training, test-drive inspection tools, attend an inspector chapter meeting, and inspect the House of Horrors®.
 Experience the Florida House of Horrors®.

 "A home inspector, upon observing some apparent WDO damage during the home inspection, can state that he or she observed damage to wood or the structure, but the inspector cannot state that it is due to a wood-destroying organism.
-As long as they are NOT diagnosing the condition or stating that it's due to termites or some other pest, they are okay." -- Florida Department of Agriculture.
-Get details on how to perform wood-destroying organisms inspections in Florida as a home inspector.
+As long as they are NOT diagnosing the condition or stating that it's due to termites or some other pest, they are okay." -- Florida Department of Agriculture (read the email).
+Get even more details on how to perform WDO termite inspections in Florida as a FL-licensed home inspector.

 Florida Statutes require the certification of businesses and individuals providing radon services or any other radon related activity.
 There are currently six certificates issued by the Florida Health Department: measurement technician, measurement specialist, measurement business, mitigation technician, mitigation specialist, and mitigation business.
 Each certificate carries different duties, responsibilities and requirements.
-Visit the Florida Health Department website for details on becoming a state-certified radon tester.
+Visit the Florida Health Department website for details from the state on becoming a FL-certified radon tester.

-For a list of local schools who teach home inspector training classes, please click here.
+For a list of local schools that teach home inspector training classes, please click here.

 InterNACHI is an approved vendor of the Florida Department of Education’s Division of Vocational Rehabilitation, a federal and state resource that helps people who have physical or mental disabilities get or keep a job.
 If you’re interested in becoming a home inspector and have a physical or mental disability, Vocational Rehabilitation may pay for an InterNACHI membership, or assist you in obtaining the equipment and resources you will need.
 If you or someone you know has a disability and needs assistance, visit one of the Vocational Rehabilitation Centers in your area.
 You’ll find a list online at: http://www.rehabworks.org/office_directory.shtml